 (d) Controllable Load Resources.

 (2) The amount of RRS provided by individual Generation Resources and Controllable Load Resources is specified in the Operating Guides.
-Each Resource providing RRS must be On-Line and capable of ramping the Resource’s Ancillary Service Resources Responsibility for RRS within ten minutes of the notice to deploy RRSmust be immediately responsive to system frequency, and must be able to maintain the scheduled level of deployment for the period of service commitment.
+Each Resource providing RRS must be On-Line and capable of ramping to the Resource’s RRS award within ten minutes of the notice to deploy RRS and must be immediately responsive to system frequency.
 The amount of RRS on a Generation Resource may be further limited by requirements of the Operating Guides.

-(3) A QSE’s Load Resource must be loaded and capable of unloading the scheduled amount of RRS within ten minutes of instruction by ERCOT and must either be immediately responsive to system frequency or be interrupted by action of under-frequency relays with settings as specified by the Operating Guides.
+(3) A QSE’s Load Resource must be loaded and capable of unloading the awarded amount of RRS within ten minutes of instruction by ERCOT and must either be immediately responsive to system frequency or be interrupted by action of under-frequency relays with settings as specified by the Operating Guides.

 (4) Any QSE providing RRS shall provide communications equipment to receive ERCOT telemetered control deployments of RRS.

-(5) Generation Resources providing RRS shall have their governors in service.
+(5) Generation Resources offering to provide RRS shall have their governors in service.

 (6) Load Resources on high-set under-frequency relays providing RRS must provide a telemetered output signal, including breaker status and status of the under-frequency relay.

-(7) Each QSE shall ensure that each Resource is able to meet the Resource’s obligations to provide the Ancillary Service Resource Responsibility.
+(7) Each QSE shall ensure that each Resource is able to meet the Resource’s obligations to provide the Ancillary Service award.
 Each Generation Resource and Load Resource providing RRS must meet additional technical requirements specified in this Section.

 (8) A qualification test for each Resource to provide RRS is conducted during a continuous eight-hour period agreed to by the QSE and ERCOT.
 ERCOT shall confirm the date and time of the test with the QSE.
 ERCOT shall administer the following test requirements: